pulumiverse/pulumi-cockroach/docs/_index.md

 ---
-title: Cockroach DB Cloud
+title: CockroachDB Cloud
-meta_desc: Provides an overview of the Cockroach DB Provider for Pulumi.
+meta_desc: Provides an overview of the CockroachDB provider for Pulumi.
 layout: package
 ---

-The Cockroach provider for Pulumi can be used to provision any of the cloud resources available in [Cockroach DB](https://www.cockroachlabs.com) or a self hosted Cockroach DB instance
+The Cockroach provider for Pulumi can be used to provision any of the cloud resources available in [CockroachDB](https://www.cockroachlabs.com) or a self hosted CockroachDB instance.

-The Cockroach provider must be configured with credentials to deploy and update resources in Cockroach DB.
+The Cockroach provider must be configured with credentials to deploy and update resources in CockroachDB.

 ## Example